rackerlabs/support-how-to/content/how-to/rackconnect/rackconnect-global-faq/index.md

 #### Who is the audience for RackConnect Global, and what pain points does it solve?

-Any company that uses at least one Rackspace service (colocation, dedicated hosting, server virtualization, private cloud, managed public cloud, or application services) and at least one other IT service provider, should find RackConnect Global of tremendous value.
+Any company that uses Rackspace service (colocation, dedicated hosting, server virtualization, private cloud, managed public cloud, or application services) and at least one other IT service provider, should find RackConnect Global of tremendous value.
 The private, secure, low-latency solution saves traffic flowing between all connected environments&mdash;Rackspace and third-party&mdash;from riding the insecure and bogged down public Internet.
-Compared to procuring long-term individual point-to-point connections from a telecommunications carrier between each of your clouds, RackConnect Global Any-to-Any connectivity is significantly more cost-effective, flexible, and easier to implement.
+In addition, compared to procuring long-term individual point-to-point connections from a telecommunications carrier between each of your clouds, RackConnect Global Any-to-Any connectivity is significantly more cost-effective, flexible, and easier to implement.